Shuuichi77/C/README.md

 # C
-This repository contains all my work on C programming during omputer science degree
+This repository contains all my work on C programming during Computer Science Degree